BO-ZHI/empirical_autoresearch/README.md

 # Empirical Autoresearch Workflow

-This repository contains a public, sanitized example of an autoresearch-style empirical workflow for PS9.
+This repository contains a public, sanitized example of an autoresearch-style empirical workflow.
 It adapts the core design from Andrej Karpathy's `autoresearch` project to an empirical threshold-response setting.

 ## Project